Security in 5G RAN and core deployments

 Regarding split RAN architecture, one could argue that some of the functions are not as critical when it comes to confidentiality and integrity, since the termination point for user data security (provided by the Packet Data Convergence Protocol, or PDCP) in the RAN is part of the CU (Central Unit).
 Since the RU (Radio Unit ) and DU (Distributed Unit ) can only access the user plane and the control plane encrypted, they pose no threat to user plane confidentiality .
 Still, we can see that without proper security functions in place, availability can be affected by the RU and DU.

 Complicating the situation further is the fact that technical terminology is often unclear and is used in different ways by different parties, having the potential to mislead decision-makers and, thus, result in insecure systems.
 As a concrete example, some use the term "separation" to refer to the division between RAN and core functions in 3GPP standards, arguing, that there is a clear split between the two.
 Others, however, take this term to denote security.
-But separation as defined in the 3GPP standards assume that functions are properly implemented and do not contain components with malicious intent.
+But separation as defined in the 3GPP standards assume that functions are securely deployed, properly implemented, and do not contain components with malicious intent.
 If that assumption fails, security does not necessarily follow.

 Relationship between standards and deployments